atmacvit/meronymnet/metrics/README.md

 1. The conditional label distribution of samples containing meaningful objects should have low entropy
 2. The variability of the samples should be high, or equivalently, the marginal <img src="https://render.githubusercontent.com/render/math?math=\int p(y_g|x_g = G(z))dz"> should have high entropy.

-Finally, these are combined into one score,
+Thus, these two probability distributions should be very different from each other and the KL Divergence between them should be high.
+Hence, these are combined into one score as:

 ![equation](https://latex.codecogs.com/gif.latex?IS%28G%29%20%3D%20%7B%5Crm%20e%7D%5E%7BE_%7Bx_g%7D%5B%5Cmathbb%7BKL%7D%28p%28y_g%20%7C%20x_g%29%7C%7C%20p%28y_g%29%29%5D%7D%20%3D%20%7B%5Crm%20e%7D%5E%7B%20H%28y_g%29%20-%20E_%7Bx_g%7D%20%5BH%28y_g%7Cx_g%29%5D%20%7D)

 Exponentiation is performed so that results are easier to compare.
 The classifier is Inception Net (version 3) trained on Image Net.
 The authors found that this score is well-correlated with scores from human annotators.
 Drawbacks include insensitivity to the prior distribution over labels and not being a proper distance.